Summary of restrictions

 Do students at schools need to wear a face mask?

-Students aged 12 years and over who are learning on-site at a secondary school must wear face masks indoors, unless an exception applies.
-Students are also recommended to wear a mask when outdoors if they cannot keep 1.5 metres distance from other people.
+Students aged 12 years and over who are learning on-site at a secondary school must wear face masks indoors and outdoors, unless an exception applies.

 Children who are aged 12 or over and are attending on-site primary school do not need to wear a face mask at school.
 The Victorian Chief Health Officer has advised that it is not practical to require some primary school students to wear face masks while others are not required to.